-Like previous technologies, such as the Internet, for example, blockchains have been driven by a high degree of techno-optimism not yet backed up by on the ground impact or reliable evidence.
+Like previous technologies, such as the Internet, blockchains have been driven by a high degree of techno-optimism not yet backed up by on the ground impact or reliable evidence.
 Undoubtedly, the technology, which is still rapidly evolving, has enormous potential in many sectors and could promote human development if harnessed strategically.

 - Inclusion.
 Nowadays, one out of seven people in the world has no legal identity.
 Similarly, one out of every three children is not registered at birth.
 Refugees who have “lost” their identity while migrating could also be added here.
 While declining in recent years, these numbers are still staggering, particularly for the so-called digital age.
 This is the critical issue that initiatives such as ID for Development and ID2020 are trying to address.